 If you want to take it a step further, you can do Facebook authority ads for those who have registered for the webinar.
 These are ads that point people to your interviews or articles you’ve written for other publications.
 Their goal is to establish you as an authority in the area you work in, so you can build credibility and trust with your audience.

 Add reminder emails before the webinar

-People who have registered for your webinar will then go to the confirmation page.
+People who fill in the webinar registration page will then go to the confirmation page.
 You can put another video on there and thank people for registering.
 Let them know they will be receiving reminder emails and motivate them to attend by reminding them about the benefits.

 If you wish, you can modify these emails and include reminders about all the benefits they’ll get if they attend.